solargrammars/solargrammars.github.io/_posts/2017-01-03-colors-in-context.md

 cluster.
 Therefore, on a palette that contains one of these scarlet variations, instead of using the actual color, we can use the centroid/medoid of the associated cluster.

-Lets see first if clustering colors makes sense.
+Let's see first if clustering colors makes sense.
 For simplicity we can take the RGB or LAB tuples as feature vectors an apply K-means.
 In order to get a rough estimation of the optimal number of clusters, we can take a look at both distortion ( the average of the squared distances from the cluster centers of the respective